943 words

 By · Solutions Architect · Docker Captain · IBM Champion

-Amazon’s “Project Dawn” isn’t just a restructuring.
+Amazon’s “Project Dawn” isn’t a restructuring.
+Call it what it is.

 30,000 jobs eliminated.